cassiebreviu/Build-First-Web-VR-Game-Absolute-Beginner/README.md

     var score = 0;
 ```

 2. Ok let's make sure our score is updated whenever our sphere is clicked.
-Copy the following snippet and paste it into the 'fadeSphere' function as the second line after 'clickedSphere.isPickable = false'.
+Copy the following snippet and paste it into the 'fadeSphere' function as the first line in the function.
 ```javascript
     score++;
     button.textBlock.text = "Reset Game (Score: "+score+")";